Carlier-Maxime/eg3d_4channels/README.md

 ## Acknowledgements

 We thank David Luebke, Jan Kautz, Jaewoo Seo, Jonathan Granskog, Simon Yuen, Alex Evans, Stan Birchfield, Alexander Bergman, and Joy Hsu for feedback on drafts, Alex Chan, Giap Nguyen, and Trevor Chan for help with diagrams, and Colette Kress and Bryan Catanzaro for allowing use of their photographs.
-This project was in part supported by Stanford HAI and a Samsung GRO.
+This project was in part supported by Stanford HAI and a
+Samsung GRO.
 Koki Nagano and Eric Chan were partially supported by DARPA’s Semantic Forensics (SemaFor) contract (HR0011-20-3-0005).
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the U.S. Government.
+Distribution Statement "
-Distribution Statement "A" (Approved for Public Release, Distribution Unlimited).
+A" (Approved for Public Release, Distribution Unlimited).